phosxd/PowerKey/README.md

 PowerKey is meant to serve as a more user-friendly & more powerful approach.
 But sometimes more power isn't what you need.

 # TO-DO:
-## Node type excluder:
-**Milestone:** 1.5.0

-"Excluded Nodes" field in the Configuration menu in which you can define Node types to be ignored when hooking & evaluating Nodes.
-Excluded Nodes will not have the PKExpressions dropdown & will not run PKExpressions.
 ## Visual PKExpression builder:
 **Milestone:** 1.5.0